SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-01-25-locked-out-of-rstudio-server.md

 36G   .
 ```

-The final line shows the title.
+The final line shows the total across all subdirectories.

 To copy `big-directory` to your group's data directory, enter: